 Bylaws are an internal corporate document that set out the basic ground rules for operating your corporation.
 They are not filed with the state.
 Your corporation is not legally required to have corporate bylaws, but you should adopt them because they (1) establish your corporation's operating rules, and (2) help show banks, creditors, the IRS, and others that your corporation is legitimate.
 For corporate bylaw forms, see Nolo's website or Incorporate Your Business, by Anthony Mancuso (Nolo).
 Corporate kits also typically contain sample bylaws.

-The incorporator—the person who signed the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
-The incorporator must fill in an "Incorporator's Statement" showing the names and addresses of the initial directors.
-The incorporator must sign the statement and place a copy in the corporate records book.
-The statement need not be filed with the state.
+The incorporator—the person who signed the articles—appoints the initial corporate directors who serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
+The incorporator should complete and sign an "Incorporator's Statement" showing the names and addresses of the initial directors.
+The statement need not be filed with the state--keep it in the corporate records book.
 For a sample Incorporators Statement, see Incorporate Your Business, by Anthony Mancuso (Nolo).

 All corporations doing business in Michigan must file an annual report with the Department of Licensing and Regulatory Affairs.
 The report must be filed on or before May 15 of each year beginning the year after incorporation.
 A pre-printed annual report, BCS/CD-2500 is mailed to the corporation's resident agent at the registered office approximately three months prior to the due date.
-The report can be filed online at or by mail.
+The report can be filed online or by mail.
 The filing fee is $25.

-EIN: Your corporation must obtain a federal employer identification number (EIN).
+Your corporation must obtain a federal employer identification number (EIN).
 You may obtain an EIN by completing an online application on the IRS website.
 There is no filing fee.